Trip Details

 • 1560m

-In our today’s trekking, we first encounter with a steep descent through lush forest and terraced farmland which takes us to Barun River.
+In today’s trekking, we first encounter a steep descent through lush forest and terraced farmland which takes us to Barun River.
 After crossing the river, we have an ascent on the other side.
-We further trek in the shades of the trees.
+We further trek in the shade of the trees.
 Slowly, we begin our trekking in Makalu Barun National Park.
 We register our permit and we camp at the top of the village.
 Overnight at Seduwa.

 • BF/Lunch/Dinner